hos-b/sqlgen/docs/README.md

 [sqlgen::Literal](literal.md) - How to define fields that only allow for a fixed set of values.

+[sqlgen::Pattern](pattern.md) - How to add regex pattern validation to avoid SQL injection.

 ## Supported databases

 [postgres](postgres.md) - How to interact with PostgreSQL or a related database (Redshift, Aurora, Greenplum...).